hapax/hapax.github.io/assets/chandra.md

 As a bonus, we also find the relation between white dwarf mass and radius.

+*Prerequisites.* This post is aimed at high school students with an interest and background in physics.
-*Prerequisites.* We'll need basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
+We'll need basic Newtonian mechanics (kinetic energy and momentum), the law of gravitation, some "old school" quantum mechanics (the Bohr model and de Broglie wavelength), and a little special relativity.
 Mathematically, apart from high school algebra and geometry, we assume